ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 An ACE Client might want to interact with the same Group Manager to be both Administrator for some groups and member for some other groups.

-In order to keep a single Access Token per Client, we need a scope generally including some "admin" scope entries as per the AIF data model defined in this document, together with some "user" scope entries as per the AIF data model defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+In order to keep a single Access Token per Client, the scope would have to generally include some "admin" scope entries as per the AIF data model defined in this document, together with some "user" scope entries as per the AIF data model defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-In the former case, the least significant bit of the Tperm integer and denoting the "List" admin permission is always set to 1 (see above).
-In the latter case, the least significant bit of the Tperm integer is reserved and always 0 (see {{I-D.ietf-ace-key-groupcomm-oscore}}).
+In the scope entries of the former type, the least significant bit of the Tperm integer and denoting the "List" admin permission is always set to 1 (see above).
+In the scope entries of the latter type, the least significant bit of the Tperm integer is reserved and always 0 (see {{I-D.ietf-ace-key-groupcomm-oscore}}).

-Therefore, "admin" and "user" scope entries can coexist in the same 'scope' claim and Authorization Request/Response parameter, and can be easily distinguished by checking the least significant bit of the Tperm integer.
+Therefore, "admin" and "user" scope entries can unambiguously coexist in the same 'scope' claim and Authorization Request/Response parameter, and can be easily distinguished by checking the least significant bit of the Tperm integer.

-In turn, this would mean rephrasing the AIF data model, Toid/Tperm media-type parameters and ACE scope semantics integer defined in this document, in order to denote the certain presence of "admin" scope entries and the optional additional presence of "user" scope entries, within a same scope claim/parameter.
+In turn, this would mean rephrasing the AIF data model, the Toid/Tperm media-type parameters and the ACE scope semantics integer defined in this document, in order to denote the certain presence of "admin" scope entries and the optional additional presence of "user" scope entries, within a same scope claim/parameter.

 \]